tufail/react-redux-material/README.md

 # react-redux-material
-React Redux starter kit with multiple theme options based on routes
+React Redux and Material-UI starter kit with multiple theme options based on routes

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).